yehia67/documentation/iota-basics/0.1/concepts/the-tangle.md

 If the Merkle root is the same as the Coordinator's address, the bundle was signed with one of the private keys in the Coordinator's Merkle tree.

 :::info:Want to run your own Coordinator?
-Use Compass to create, sign, and send milestones in your own IOTA network.
+Use Compass to create, sign, and send milestones in your own private Tangle.
 :::

 ## Further research